Lamboyjat/Lamboyjat/README.md

 Data Management; with ability to understand the tools and technologies to manage and analyze large amounts of data using statistical and machine learning techniques;
 - 💞️ I’m looking to collaborate on development of career and improve on my skills set.
-- 📫 How to reach me will be easier with EMAIL...
+- 📫 How to reach me; it will be easier with EMAIL...

 <!---
 Lamboyjat/Lamboyjat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.